Farranfore railway station

 Farranfore railway station serves the village of Farranfore in County Kerry, Ireland.
 It is located a short distance away from Kerry Airport.

 History

-The station opened on 18 July 1859 as part of the Tralee & Killarney Railway which opened on the same date and gave a continuous line from Dublin along the Great Southern and Western Railway (GS&WR) to then via the Killarney Junction Railway.
+The station opened on 18 July 1859 as part of the Tralee and Killarney Railway which opened on the same date and gave a continuous line from Dublin along the Great Southern and Western Railway (GS&WR) to then via the Killarney Junction Railway.
 The GS&WR had heavy interests and investments in both companies and absorbed them both on 1 May 1860.